heroku/heroku-sbt-plugin/README.md

 $ mvn clean install
 ```

-Then update the `heroku-deploy` dependency version in the sbt-heroku `build.sbt` to 0.3.3-SNAPSHOT (or whatever
+Then update the `heroku-deploy` dependency version in the sbt-heroku `build.sbt` to whatever
-version is specified in the heroku-deploy `pom.xml`).
+version is specified in the heroku-deploy `pom.xml`.
 The next time you run the `scripted` tests it will pick up the
 snapshot version from your local Maven repository.